EvanChenPrograming/NCKU_Story/README.md

-this is the branch to develop the main code.
+This is a branch to develop different features.